pawelgrzybek/pawelgrzybek.com/content/posts/2017-07-15-i-built-a-thing-bimbo-theme-for-visual-studio-code.md

 I changed the name of this theme to Gatito Theme.
 It is still in active development and you can download it from here: [Gatito Theme on Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=pawelgrzybek.gatito-theme).
 {{< /update >}}

 After a long romance with [Sublime Text](https://www.sublimetext.com/) and the ultra-hackable [Boxy Theme](https://packagecontrol.io/packages/Boxy%20Theme) I switched to Visual Studio Code by Microsoft.
 I love it!
 Functionality-wise there is nothing missing.
 Visually — yyyhhh.
-Fortunately some time ago VS Code got a set of features that allows us to customise almost every single aspect of the user interface.
+Fortunately some time ago VS Code got a set of features that allows us to customize almost every single aspect of the user interface.
 It opened tons of opportunities for theme developers to create beautiful looking colour schemes.

 But I still love the Ocean Boxy theme on my Sublime Text more than anything else.
 I couldn't find anything similar in the [Marketplace](https://marketplace.visualstudio.com/) so I decided to build one.